matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 Applications would be on the way out, and WASM would have to turn to somewhere off the web to really get going.

-On the flip side, if either there wasn't a prolonged economic crash, then WASM would just be starting to shine as the future of client-rendered content.
-By this mark, enough programming languages and frameworks would be developed and refined to give WASM a fair shake.
+On the flip side, if there wasn't a prolonged economic crash, then WASM would just be starting to shine as the future of client-rendered content.
+By this point, enough programming languages and frameworks would be developed and refined to give WASM a fair shake.
 Microsoft's Blazor framework (or future successor) would be leading the charge, at least initially.
 Google would have their own WASM framework to catch up, and they